 My rating: 4 stars

 The book is narrated by Halldora.
-She tells in the first person how she felt about her sister’s death, and how difficult it was for her to cope and to feel like she had to be two persons at the same time.
+She tells in the first person how she felt like when her sister died, and how difficult it was for her to cope with feeling like she had to be two people at the same time.
 Everything is told from her point of view.
-There are no real dialogues, only the narrator expressing her feelings and memories, telling what other people had said and conveying what she had discovered about past events.
+There are no real dialogues, only the narrator expressing her feelings and memories, telling what other people said and conveying what she has discovered about past events.

 Her relationship with her parents is a complex one.
 Her mother seems to be in a state of deep pain.
-She is aggressive towards Halldora, since she believes she shouldn’t be alive whereas her sister was death.
-On the other hand, her father, a poem writer, is close to her and more loving.
+She is aggressive towards Halldora, since she believes that she shouldn’t be alive whereas her sister was death.
+On the other hand, her father, a poem writer, has a close bond with her and is more loving.

-When the narrator goes back in time to tell the reader about a particular instance shared with her sister, it is clear that they were really close.
-She remembers her right until the end of the novel and her advices seem to be permanently in the back of her mind.
+When the narrator goes back in time to tell readers about a particular instance shared with her sister, it is clear that they were really close.
+She remembers her right until the end of the novel and her advices seem to permanently be in the back of her mind.

 One of the things that still bothers me about this novel is not knowing when the events being narrated took place.
-A specific time period is never stated and, for me, some of the told occurrences were too serious to have been dealt with in the way they did, if they had taken place currently.
-Also by the way Halldora tells the story she can’t be narrating it shortly after what happened, because she was still quite young and the language used is too elaborate.
+A specific time period is never stated and, for me, some of the occurrences are too serious to have been dealt with in the way they did if they had taken place currently.
+Also, considering the way Halldora tells the story, she can’t be narrating it shortly after what happened, because she was still quite young and the language used is too elaborate.

-In fact, the writing style was what impressed me the most about this book.
-We are told instead of being shown, even the feelings.
+In fact, the writing style is what impressed me the most about this book.
+We are shown instead of being told, even the feelings.
 There are many suggestive and visual comparisons and metaphors throughout the novel.
 Iceland is sometimes compared to god, while other times it is personified.
 And, surprisingly, even the way the narrator describes dealing with her first period is poetic.